c0D3M/Misc/cryptohtaphy.md

 ### entropy

+### maleability
+A ciphertext is changed such that when decrypted it produced a different plaintext.
+See example of malleable on wiki https://en.wikipedia.org/wiki/Malleability_(cryptography)

+## ElGamal

 ### Encrypt-and MAC
 Here we first compute MAC of plain text and then ecrypt plain text.
 So we are sending (Cipher Text, MAC_Plain) On receiver side